sallybao29/apcs-final/README.md

 -12/27/14 - Added more options to interact.
 Laptop password is temporary until a puzzle has been made.
 Areas in need to work: viewing, adding, and combining things in Inventory. - Sally

 -12/27/14 - Added more items, including collectibles like Key. - Sally

+-12/28/14 - Added EightGamePuzzle file.
+The puzzle will be included in the laptop to unlock a clue. - Tiffany